societe-generale/arch-unit-maven-plugin/README.md

 and then you can switch the parameter `archunit.skip` either on runtime (via `-Darchunit.skip=true`) or statically in child modules.

+### ArchUnit advanced configuration

+Since v2.2.0, you can benefit from ArchUnit advanced configuration, as the plugin can find `archunit.properties` file.
+More infos in [ArchUnit's user guide](https://www.archunit.org/userguide/html/000_Index.html#_advanced_configuration)

 ## Contribute !